Redditor Wants to Report His Neighbor to Authorities for Setting Off Fireworks Out of Season and Scaring His Dog, but Fears Retaliation

 Additionally, loud fireworks can disrupt people's sleep and cause distress to those with sensory issues.
 It's important to remember that while fireworks may be beautiful to some, they can have a negative impact on others.

-This is a judgement call and OP knows his neighbors.
+This is a judgment call, and OP knows his neighbors.

 This Redditor shares their experiences:

-OP man is dealing with a neighbor violating the law by setting off fireworks outside the permitted days, which is causing distress to his dog.
-Given the potential for retaliation, he is torn between addressing the issue directly with his neighbor or bringing in the authorities.
+OP is dealing with a neighbor violating the law by setting off fireworks outside the permitted days, which is causing distress to his dog.
+Given the potential for retaliation, he is torn between addressing the issue directly with his neighbor or involving the authorities.

 What would you do?